← Back

 The Barbados based fintech Bitt.com continues to lead the way in an emerging business.
 Sadly there is an embarrassing ignorance about what Bitt is doing in the region.
 The following video is meant to continue the conversation about the value companies like Bitt.com bring to the table.

-141 thoughts on “A Bit More about Bitt.com
+142 responses to “A Bit More about Bitt.com”

 Incredibly the people and sheeple of Barbados are to forget that, when Bitt launched, its management DID NOT KNOW THE DIFFERENCE BETWEEN BITTCOIN AND WHAT ITS MANDATE WAS!